anupbhowmik/anupbhowmik/README.md

 ### Hi there 👋

-I'm currently studying Computer Science and Engineering (CSE) at Bangladesh University of Engineering and Technology (BUET).
-I have successfully worked on production level projects regarding android and web.
-I’m currently perfecting my skills with ReactJS and Android MVP Architecture and looking to collaborate on opensource and group projects.
+Currently, I'm a full-time Software Engineer at Pridesys IT Ltd. I graduated from the Department of Computer Science and Engineering (CSE) at Bangladesh University of Engineering and Technology (BUET).
+I have successfully worked on production-level projects related to Android, Web apps, and DevOps.
+I’m always open to collaborating on open-source and group projects.

 ## Connect with me